 Miguel Heras has served as a Director of the Board since April 16, 2015.
 Since 1999, Mr. Heras has served as Executive Director and a member board of Inversiones Bahia, Ltd. in Panama, the largest investment group in Central America, focusing on the financial, infrastructure, real estate, and communications areas.
 He leads the private equity and venture capital efforts of the group.
 He also serves on various other boards throughout Latin America, including Cable Onda since 2009, Sistemas de Generación S.A.
 (SIGSA) and the Biodiversity Museum since 2008, Televisora Nacional and Bahia Motors since 2007, and Industrias Panama Boston since 1999.
 Mr. Heras has served as Director of Banco Continental de Panama from 2002 to 2007 and was also a member of its ALCO Committee.
-In addition, Mr. Heras was the negotiator for the acquisition of several banking institutions and in 2007 he led the negotiation for the merger of Banco Continental with Banco General to create one of the largest banks in Central America.
-He was also a member of the board of directors of Amnet Telecommunications Holdings, the leading provider of pay TV and triple play services in Central America from 2005 to 2008, Tricom from 2009 to 2014, Vice Chairman of the board of Cable and Wireless (Panama) Inc. from 1997 to 1999 and a member of the board of the Panamanian Stock Exchange from 1999 to 2005.
-Mr. Heras was Minister of the Treasury of the Republic of Panama from 1996 to 1998 and President of the Council on Foreign Trade.
+In addition, Mr. Heras was the negotiator for the merger of Banco Continental with Banco General to create one of the largest banks in Central America.
+He was also a member of the board of directors of Ammet Telecommunications Holdings, the leading provider of pay TV and triple play services in Central America from 2005 to 2008, Tricom from 2009 to 2014, Vice Chairman of the board of Cable and Wireless (Panama) Inc. from 1997 to 1999 and a member of the board of the Panamanian Stock Exchange from 1999 to 2005.
+Mr. Heras was Minister of the Teasury of the Republic of Panama from 1996 to 1998 and President of the Council on Foreign Trade.
 He also served as Vice Minister of the Treasury from 1994 to 1996.
-Mr. Heras holds a Bachelor Degree in Economics from the Wharton School of Commerce and Finance at the University of Pennsylvania.
+Mr. Heras backelor Degree in Economics from the Wharton School of Commerce and Finance at the University of Pennsylvania.
 Mr. Heras' professional expertise in economics, finance and private equity and his experience as a board member in different companies, qualify him to serve on the Board.